Needham Reiterated FLIR Systems Inc. [FLIR]. What else is Wall St. saying?

-FLIR Systems Inc. [NASDAQ: FLIR] loss -2.44% on the last trading session, reaching $44.47 price per share at the time.
-FLIR Systems Inc. represents 133.60 million in outstanding shares, while the company has a total market value of $5.88 billion with the latest information.
-FLIR stock price has been found in the range of $44.39 to $46.41.
+FLIR Systems Inc. [NASDAQ: FLIR] closed the trading session at $41.59 on 06/17/20.
+The day’s price range saw the stock hit a low of $41.21, while the highest price level was $43.10.
+The stocks have a year to date performance of -20.13 percent and weekly performance of -6.48 percent.
+The stock has been moved at -21.05 percent over the last six months.
+The stock has performed -9.65 percent around the most recent 30 days and changed 23.52 percent over the most recent 3-months.

-If compared to the average trading volume of 2.28M shares, FLIR reached a trading volume of 2084399 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 2.22M shares, FLIR reached to a volume of 1663962 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about FLIR Systems Inc. [FLIR]:
+Here’s what leading stock market gurus have to say about FLIR Systems Inc. [FLIR]:

 Needham have made an estimate for FLIR Systems Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on April 23, 2020.
 While these analysts kept the previous recommendation, Goldman dropped their target price from $44 to $31.
 The new note on the price target was released on April 09, 2020, representing the official price target for FLIR Systems Inc. stock.
 Previously, the target price had yet another drop from $57 to $45, while Imperial Capital kept a In-line rating on FLIR stock.
 On February 28, 2020, analysts decreased their price target for FLIR shares from 61 to 50.